 Keep things cool and save cash by cleaning your AC condenser.
 Here's how.

 An hour or less

-IntroductionThere's nothing worse then having your air conditioner fail in the sweltering summer.
+IntroductionThere's nothing worse than having your air conditioner fail in the summer.
 To prevent this, be sure your AC condenser is free of dust, dirt and other debris.

 - Cordless drill

 - Screwdriver w/socket

 Why Is It Important to Clean the Air Conditioning Condenser?